12 Best Fuji Lenses in 2023 for Fujifilm X Mount (All Budgets)

-For a wide angle lens, the Fuji 16mm f/1.4 has relatively little distortion.
-Distortion is hard to measure on some Fuji lenses since the camera body may be correcting any distortion automatically, but either way, you won’t see any warped elements in your final images.
+For a wide-angle lens, the 16mm f/1.4 has relatively little distortion for a wide-angle lens.
+Distortion is hard to measure on some Fujifilm x-mount lenses since the camera body may be correcting any distortion automatically, but either way, you won’t see any warped elements in your final images.

-As for performance, the Fuji 16mm f/1.4 is super-sharp, exhibits no lateral colour fringing and no visible light falloff even when shot wide open at f/1.4.
+As for performance, the 16mm f/1.4 is super-sharp, exhibits no lateral colour fringing and no visible light falloff even when shot wide open at f/1.4.